jbeltran-eb/localstack_tests/aws_hunters_integration_cdk/README.md

 ## Future Tasks

-- Additional tests on AWS Final Environment
-  (Currently passed all tests via *'localstack'*: Successfully deployed all stacks and resources on them)
 - CDK Pipelines for deployment (In-Progress)
 - Include a Tool to make easier daily operations and automatic compliance analysis.
 (In Progress)